 In Empire we use real world languages as phys-reps for game languages.
 The most obvious example is the English language, which in the game is the common tongue for the Empire.
 However several other languages are also used in the setting, players can use these languages in play if they are familiar with them.

 Language is a hard-skill in the Empire game, meaning that your character is entitled to speak any languages only as well as you can.
 We do not use any system of hand-signs, cards, or declarations to signify that a language being spoken is portraying another language in the game.
 Some character options are only available to players who are fluent in a foreign language as a result of this requirement.
+Google Translate or similar mechanisms should not be used to automatically translate written documents.

 English is used to represent the language commonly spoken by all citizens of the Empire.
 Although it is usually called "Imperial" by Imperial citizens the same language is spoken right across the continent - and most folk in other lands refer to it by their own name (for example in Axos the same language is called Axou) so some folk refer to it simply as "Common".
 Other residents of the continent may speak the language with a strong accent, but English represents their first language also, so the stereotypical broken English is not appropriate in anyway.